-Ultimately, both branches will concede that becoming a full-blown ‘Buddha’ is unlikely for the vast majority of people (including the most devoted monastic).
-Theravada has Arharts, and Mahayana has Bodhisattvas…but what the heck is the difference?
+Ultimately, both Mahayana and Theravada Buddhism will concede that becoming a full-blown ‘Buddha’ is unlikely for the vast majority of people (including the most devoted monastic).
+Theravāda has Arhats, and Mahāyāna has Bodhisattvas…but what is the difference?

-Basically, the ‘goal’ of these enlightened beings makes the crucial difference:
+The ‘goal’ of these enlightened beings makes the crucial difference:

-- Theravada: Become a Arhart (the Buddha in his last life was also known as an Arhart).
+- Theravāda: Become an Arhat [Arahant] (the Buddha in his last life was also known as an Arhat).

 - When it comes to recognizing Bodhisattvas in scripture, only Maitreya (the future Bodhisattva and Buddha) is recognized.

-- Mahayana: Become a Bodhisattva (the Buddha was a Bodhisattva in his many prior lives), as Mahayana is heavily focused on the Bodhisattva ideal.
+- Mahāyāna: Become a Bodhisattva (the Buddha was a Bodhisattva in his many prior lives), as Mahāyāna is heavily focused on the Bodhisattva path ideal.

-- Compared to an Arhart (remember, both are enlightened beings), the Bodhisattva sticks around willingly (does not enter Nirvana) in the cycle of rebirth to help others become enlightened.
+- Compared to an Arhat (remember, both are enlightened beings), the Bodhisattva sticks around willingly (does not enter Nirvana) in the cycle of rebirth to help others become enlightened.
 Their common cry is (the first vow of a Bodhisattva): “Sentient beings are numberless; we vow to liberate them”.
-But that doesn’t mean they aren’t wanting to become a Buddha, they are just working towards helping everyone become awakened first.
+But that doesn’t mean they aren’t wanting to become a Buddha; they are just working towards helping everyone become awakened first.

-- Here is where it gets tricky when comparing Theravada and Mahayana: both believe in Arharts (in-fact, Mahāyāna schools revere the Arhats from the Buddha’s time), however, Mahāyāna believes that becoming an Arhart is just one stage, and all Arharts must eventually move on to becoming Bodhisattvas.
-Otherwise, those who seek nirvana just for themselves and become Arhats only are considered shravakas, meaning “listeners”, because they are following the “letter” of the scripture, rather than the “spirit” of it (an analogy would be a police officer or judge that follows the “letter” of the law, rather than the “spirit” of it, when making a decision).
-Theravadins do believe that anyone can be a Bodhisattva (only a term) when they are on their way towards enlightenment, specifically, those who want to become an Arhart..
-Thus, both have similar terminology, however the interpretation and direction are different.
+- Here is where it gets tricky when comparing Theravada and Mahāyāna: both believe in Arhats (in-fact, Mahāyāna schools revere the Arhats from the Buddha’s time), however, Mahāyāna believes that becoming an Arhat is just one stage, and all Arhats must eventually move on to become Bodhisattvas.
+Otherwise, those who seek nirvana just for themselves and become Arhats only are considered shravakas, meaning “listeners”, because they are following the “letter” of the scripture, rather than the “spirit” of it (an analogy would be a police officer or judge that follows the “letter” of the law, rather than the “spirit” of it when making a decision).
+Theravadins do believe that anyone can be a Bodhisattva (only a term) when they are on their way towards enlightenment, specifically, those who want to become an Arhat.
+Thus, both have similar terminology, however, the interpretation and direction are different.

-- When it comes to recognizing Bodhisattvas in scripture, Maitreya, as well as several other Bodhisattva’s, are recognized.
+- When it comes to recognizing Bodhisattvas in scripture, Maitreya, as well as several other Bodhisattvas, are recognized.

-But why does Mahayana have this separation from Theravada and the Arhart ideal?
+But why does Mahāyāna have this separation from Theravāda and the Arhat ideal?
 Gary Gach gives one explanation:

 Let’s call the trend emphasizing the Bodhisattva the Great Vehicle (“great” as in large or wide).
 It evolved out of various needs.
 The lay people, for example, who’d often donated quite a share, deservedly wanted more representation.
 Fewer people aspired to arhatship.
 Plus, matters in the traditional teachings seemed to call for further explanations-and so new texts (called sutras) arose, for a period lasting four centuries.
 After all, the traditional texts usually began, “Thus did I hear the Buddha say…” so long as they carried on the spirt and the letter of the law.

-Simply put, it’s hard work on either side to become an enlightened Arhart of Bodhisattva (remember, it was hard work for the Buddha as well!).
-The Bodhisattva path in Mahayana can be followed by any layperson (where even if you don’t become a Bodhisattva, you learn and help along the way), whereas in Theravada pursuing a monastic route to become an Arhart is highly recommended (where you devote your entire life to that goal, and thus are considered a Bodhisattva because you are “unenlightened”).
+Simply put, it’s challenging work on either side to become an enlightened Arhat of Bodhisattva (remember, it was demanding work for the Buddha as well!).
+The Bodhisattva path in Mahāyāna can be followed by any layperson (where even if you don’t become a Bodhisattva, you learn and help along the way), whereas in Theravāda pursuing a monastic route to become an Arhat is highly recommended (where you devote your entire life to that goal and thus are considered a Bodhisattva because you are “unenlightened”).

 While the Theravadin explanation makes complete logical sense, I do need to flesh out the Mahayanist explanation a bit more: yes, it is true you need to learn how to swim to save someone from drowning…but what if that someone is only in a few feet of water and you can stand in it (and not actually have to swim) to save them?
 Or can’t you throw them a rope or life preserver?
-Then the dynamics truly change (there are many ways to help and be on the “Bodhisattva Path”).
+Then the dynamics profoundly change (there are many ways to help and be on the “Bodhisattva Path”).

-Here are some important things to note to help break any pre-conceived notions that a specific branch or school of Buddhism is the “only” way to go:
+Here are some important things to note to help break any preconceived notions that a specific branch or school of Buddhism is the “only” way to go:

 - The historical Buddha, was an Arhat (at least initially, he achieved enlightenment)

 - Both Theravāda and Mahāyāna believe in a future Bodhisattva, known as Maitreya (“the Future Buddha”) as explained in the Wheel-Turning Emperor (Cakkavatti) sutta/sutra.
-However Mahayana also recognizes several others Bodhisattva’s that Theravada does not acknowledge
+However, Mahāyāna also recognizes several other Bodhisattvas that Theravāda does not acknowledge

 Sitting on the Cushion

 Meditation in Buddhism is part of what is known as “bhavana” (although there is some disagreement about using that term for meditation) which is the mental cultivation and discipline of the mind.

-- Mahayana has different schools with focus on mental cultivation in different ways.
-Generally, however, Mahayana focuses on a mixture of both Vipassana and Samatha meditation.
-Mahayana believes that both Vipassana and Samatha are necessary to achieve enlightenment because in order to be analytical (Vipassana), your mind must first be calm and still (Samtha).
-Since there are many schools in Mahayana (compared to only one remaining in Theravada), these schools practice meditation in different ways and to varying degrees.
+- Mahāyāna has different schools (sects) with a focus on mental cultivation in different ways.
+Generally, however, Mahayana focuses on a mixture of both Vipassanā and Samatha meditation.
+Mahāyāna believes that both Vipassanā and Samatha are necessary to achieve enlightenment because in order to be analytical (Vipassanā), your mind must first be calm and still (Samatha).
+Since there are many schools in Mahāyāna (compared to only one remaining in Theravāda), these schools practice meditation in different ways and to varying degrees.
 Some schools, such as Pure Land, perform chanting or recitation instead of meditation.
 This was introduced mainly because laypersons did not have time to partake in the monastic practice of meditation due to busy work and home life.
-Interestingly, chanting and recitation has shown to be effective like meditation when imaging scans of the mind were taken.
+Interestingly, chanting and recitation have shown to be effective like meditation when imaging scans of the mind were taken.
 In fact, the vast majority of Buddhist laypersons are Mahāyāna “Pure Land” Buddhists who practice chanting the Nembutsu.
 While this may not seem like the quiet meditation we associate with Buddhism, it in-fact has the same effect on the brain, and when understood deeply and correctly, is working for the same goal.

 What’s the difference between the two types of meditation?

-- Vipassana: This is also known as “insight” meditation, and is what the Buddha taught.
+- Vipassanā: This is also known as “insight” meditation.
 Essentially, it helps you see the true nature of reality (which the Dalai Lama calls “analytical meditation”).
 There is already a wealth of information about it online, and a great place to get an overview is here: http://www.vipassanadhura.com/whatis.htm.
 Remember that Satipaṭṭhāna is actually the practice, and Vipassanā is the result.

 - Samatha (also known as shamatha): This is also known as “mental concentration”.
 Specifically, it’s about ‘calming’ the mind (“citta”) and its formations (“sankhara”).
-Because it’s not a purely Buddhist practice, Theravada Buddhism doesn’t consider it necessary (although they do recognize it exists, and some teachers do consider it necessary), however Mahayana considers it essential to enlightenment (as explained above).
+Because it’s not a purely Buddhist practice, Theravāda Buddhism doesn’t consider it necessary (although they do recognize it exists, and some teachers do consider it necessary), however, Mahāyāna considers it essential to enlightenment (as explained above).
 Samatha is actually a form of meditation compared to Vipassanā which is a result of practice.

 OK, you’ve been reading this article and are getting a little hungry…but…what does a Theravada and Mahayana Buddhist eat?!

 - Theravāda: They are not vegetarian, however eating in the morning before noon (especially for monastics) is emphasized.

-- Mahayana: This is a mixture where Vegetarianism is observed, but not always practical.
-For example, Tibetans eat meat due to the landscape they live in, and some Mahayana schools don’t reject eating meat.
+- Mahāyāna: This is a mixture where Vegetarianism is observed, but not always practical.
+For example, Tibetans eat meat due to the landscape they live in, and some Mahāyāna schools don’t reject eating meat.
 Also eating at different times is allowed based on the school.